TomBarnes/document-prototype/index.md

 The following diagram shows an example of a possible IoT supply chain and the steps taken by each participant in the Secure Device Onboard service.
 Each step is described in more detail in follwing sections.

+INSERT PICTURE HERE

+### Step 1: Manufacturing

+The manufacturer sets up a manufacturing station that uses the Secure Device Onboard *Manufacturer Toolkit* to initialize the device.
+Device initialization puts the Secure Device Onboard *client software* and security credentials on the device.

+Device initialization also creates an ownership voucher.
+The ownership voucher is a digital document that securely records changes in ownership.
+The ownership voucher travels with the device but is never physically on a device, which is similar to, for example, a shipping invoice.
+Each device has a unique ownership voucher.
+The ownership voucher contains the following information:

+**Device GUID**: A unique string that identifies the device

+**Credential ID**: A reference to the ownership voucher

+**Rendezvous Server Location**: One or more URIs identifying where a Secure Device Onboard *Rendezvous Service* can be contacted by the device

+**Manufacturers public key**: A key uniquely identifying the manufacturer of the device

+Behind the scenes, the *Manufacturer Toolkit* uses the Device Initialize (DI) protocol to perform device initialization.

+After device initialization is complete, the manufacturer associates the ownership voucher with the device, for example, by associating the GUID with the device serial number.
+For tracking, the manufacturer can also print the GUID on a label on the device box.

+When the manufacturer sells the device to a distributor, the manufacturer acquires the distributor’s public key as a part of the ordering process.
+The manufacturer then uses the *Manufacturer Toolkit* to counter-sign the ownership voucher.
+This requires adding the distributor’s public key to the ownership voucher.
+The manufacturer then ships the device to the distributor and sends the ownership voucher to the distributor via either a file or through B2B integration.

+### Step 2: Distribution

+The distributor receives the device and ownership voucher from the manufacturer.
+Like the manufacturer, the distributor associates the ownership voucher with the device, for example, by associating the GUID with the device serial number.

+When the distributor sells the device to the system integrator or another retailer, the distributor acquires the buyer’s public key as a part of the ordering process.
+The distributor then uses Intel SDO reseller toolkit to counter-sign the ownership voucher.
+The distributor then ships the device to the buyer and sends the ownership voucher via either a file or through B2B integration.

+The preceding process continues until the device is sold to a system integrator.

+### Step 3: System Integration

+The system integrator receives the device and ownership voucher from the distributor.
+Like the distributor, the system integrator associates the ownership voucher with the device, for example, by associating the GUID with the device serial number.

+The system integrator acquires the IoT Platform provider’s public key and uses the Secure Device Onboard *Reseller Toolkit* to counter-sign the ownership voucher for the last time.
+The system integrator then sends the ownership voucher to the IoT Platform service provider via either a file or through B2B integration.

+### Step 4: Ownership

+The IoT Platform provider registers the ownership voucher with the *Rendezvous Service*.
+The *Rendezvous Service* may be operated by a cloud service provider, the IOT Platform service provider, or other service provider entity.
+Behind the scenes, the IOT Platform uses the Transfer Ownership 0 (TO0) protocol to communicate with the Rendezvous server.

+To facilitate easy integration with Secure Device Onboard, the IOT Platform can use the Secure Device Onboard *IOT Platform SDK*, which implements the protocol features required by the IPT Platform to communicate with the Rendezvous service, and provides an easy REST-based interface to communicate between the SDK components and the IOT Platform.

+### Step 5: Device Discovers IOT Platform

+At this point, the system integrator installs the device, applies power, and connects it to the Internet.
+The device uses the location of the rendezvous server provided in step 1 to contact the Rendezvous Service, whereupon it receives a URI indicating where to connect to the IoT platform provider.

+Behind the scenes, the Secure Device Onboard Client SDK software uses the Transfer Ownership 1 (TO1) protocol to communicate with the Rendezvous Service.

+Note that ideally, the system integrator waits to install the device until it has received confirmation from the IoT Platform that Step 4 is complete.
+However, if the device contacts the rendezvous server before Step 4 is complete, the device will continue to retry the connection to the server until it gets the IoT Platform location.

+### Step 6: Device Onboards

+After receiving the IoT Platform URI, the device contacts the IoT platform.
+The IoT platform provides new security credentials.
+The credentials programmed during device initialization are now replaced with the new credentials.
+Behind the scenes, the device uses the Transfer Ownership 2 (TO2) protocol to communicate with the IOT Platform SDK.

+At this point, the onboarding is complete.
+The system integrator and IoT Platform can now complete additional provisioning steps on their own because a trusted connection has been established between the device and the IoT Platform.

+## Next Steps

+### Developers

+Developers can get stated by visiting the Secure Device Onboard *Community* page.

+The *Secure Device Onboard Protocol Specification* provide developers with the details of protocol operation.

+The *Customer Reference Implementation* provides a self-contained implementation of the Secure Device Onboard protocol, which can be used as a reference implementation, as a place to get started prototyping new protocol feature, or as a validation tool

+### All-In-One Demo

+The *All-In-One Demo* runs the Rendezvous Service, a simulated IOT Platform using the *IOT Platform SDK*, and the *Manufacturing Toolkit*.
+Using it, you can run a device enable with the *Client SDK* software through the entire Secure Device Onboard lifecycle.

+### Manufacturers

+Manufactures interested in implementing support for Secure Device Onboard in their factories can learn more by referring to the Secure Device Onboard *Manufacturer Enablement Guide*.

+### Distributers and Resellers

+Distributers and resellers interested in implementing support for Secure Device Onboard in their business processes can learn more by referring to the Secure Device Onboard *Reseller Enablement Guide*

+### IOT Platform Providers

+IOT Platform Providers interested in implementing support for Secure Device Onboard in their IOT Platforms can learn more by referring to the Secure Device Onboard *IoT Platform Integration SDK Reference Guide*

+### Cloud Service Operators
+Cloud Service Operators interesting in supporting Secure Device Onboarding in their IOT services can learn more by referring to the *Secure Device Onboard Protocol*, the *Rendezvous Service* implementation, and the *Customer Reference Implementation*.